src-d/blog/content/post/fosdem-2018.md

 #### We want you!

 Are you interested on speaking at events about Go or Source Code Analysis?
-We are currently organizing events in San Francisco and Madrid, let us know!
+We are currently organizing events in San Francisco, Madrid, and Lisbon, let us know!

 You can get in touch with us joining our Slack community (link below), on twitter at [@sourcedtech](https://twitter.com/sourcedtech), or simply by mail at events@sourced.tech.